phasapis/impressontology/README.md

 - added new missing skos for physiological lesions
 - made Triage into skos
 - removed obsolete classes
 - added and fixed weather ontology to match better WARSYS
 - edxl have addition (partially only stuff we needed now)

 ###### Next steps

 - need to add properties for data access (apart from roles coming from WAI)
+- add agencies of palermo demo
-- tso codes
+- TSO codes
+- check temporal aspect suggestion from Geert
+- add categories of vehicles, hospitals from pilots (allegedly to be provided in a few days)